Treatment strategies for colorectal cancer

 ‘Keyhole’ or laparoscopic surgery is a new effective alternative technique to traditional open surgery for the treatment of colorectal disorders including bowel cancer.
 This novel method of minimal access surgery has rapidly gained wide acceptance amongst bowel surgeons and nearly all colorectal conditions can be treated using this approach.

-A telescopic camera and working instruments measuring between 5-10mm in width are introduced through skin incisions (port-sites) into the abdominal cavityThe part of the body that contains the stomach, intestines, liver, gallbladder and other organs. distendedSwollen due to pressure coming from the inside with air or carbon dioxide.
+A telescopic camera and working instruments measuring between 5-10mm in width are introduced through skin incisions (port-sites) into the abdominal cavity distended with air or carbon dioxide.
 This enables the operation to be performed using working instruments.
 Tissue or parts of abdominal organs such bowel can be removed by lengthening the port-site incision to about 4cm, although this may vary depending on the patient’s overall size and body shape.

-In comparison t o open surgery, the key-hole approach results in less post-operative pain and early discharge from hospital.
-The reduced need for painkillers means that after the operation, patients are able to move around much earlier and have a rapid return of normal bowel function.
-Another significant advantage of minimal access surgery is that scarring from small wounds give better cosmetic results (see Figures 1-2) and minimise problems that can arise from internal scar tissueA type of connective tissue that forms after a wound heals. formation (adhesionsAn abnormal connection between two surfaces of the body.) after open abdominal operations.
+In comparison to open surgery, the key-hole approach results in less post-operative pain and earlier discharge from hospital.
+The reduced need for painkillers means that after the operation patients are able to move around much sooner and have a rapid return of normal bowel function.
+Another significant advantage of minimal access surgery is that scarring from small wounds give better cosmetic results (see Figures 1-2) and minimise problems that can arise from internal scar tissue formation (adhesions) after open abdominal operations.

 Are there any concerns about this new technique?

 There were initial concerns that the procedure took a long time (4-7 hours), failed to harvest sufficient number of lymph glands (good predictor of prognosis) from the bowel specimens, and that there was an increased risk of leaving some cancer cells along the path of the port sites (port-site cancer spread).
-However, clinical trials in the United States, U.K and Europe comparing the keyhole technique with traditional open surgery for bowel cancer have refuted these concerns concluding that the two techniques are equivalent.
-Furthermore, the trials showed that the key-hole technique provided additional benefits outlined above.
+However, clinical trials in the United States, UK and Europe comparing the keyhole technique with traditional open surgery for bowel cancer have refuted these concerns concluding that the two techniques are equivalent.
+Furthermore, the trials showed that the key-hole technique provided the additional benefits outlined above.

 Who is suitable for keyhole surgery?